Admin Panel

 My Contribution

-Defined new notification rules and user journey
+Defined new notification rules and a user journey

 Improved information hierarchy and scalability as service coverage grew